Scheana Marie Moves On With New Boyfriend After Mike Shay Divorce [Photos]

 Although Robert Valletta hasn’t spoke of his future appearance on Vanderpump Rules himself, Scheana Marie confirmed that she was hoping to show the audience her new relationship during an appearance last month.

 “He’s just an amazing person.
-Hopefully we get picked up and he films next season and you’ll get to see that,” she gushed to Us Weekly magazine last month.
+Hopefully, we get picked up and he films next season and you’ll get to see that,” she gushed to Us Weekly magazine last month.

 “Ultimately, it’ll be his decision.
 If we’re still together come May and if he wants to, he’s welcome to; if he doesn’t, I’m OK with that,” she continued.